Quebec sovereignty movement: From 2000 to the present

-Polling data by Angus Reid in June 2009 showed the support for Quebec separation was very weak at the time and separatism unlikely to occur in the near future.
-Polling data showed that 32% of Quebecers believe that Quebec had enough sovereignty and should remain part of Canada, 28% thought they should separate, and 30% say they believe that Quebec does need greater sovereignty but should remain part of Canada.
-However the poll did reveal that a majority (79%) of Quebecers still desired to achieve more autonomy.
-The number one area of autonomy that those polled had hoped for was with regard to culture at 34%, the next highest areas of autonomy cherished were the economy at 32%, taxation at 26%, and immigration and the environment at 15% each.
+Polling data by Angus Reid in June 2009 showed the support for Quebec separation was weaker and separatism unlikely to occur in the near future.
+Polling data showed that 32% of Quebecers believed that Quebec had enough sovereignty and should remain part of Canada, 28% thought they should separate, and 30% say they believed that Quebec does need greater sovereignty but should remain part of Canada.
+However the poll revealed that a majority (79%) of Quebecers still desired more autonomy.
+The number one area of autonomy that those polled had hoped for was with regard to culture at 34%, the next highest areas were the economy at 32%, taxation at 26%, and immigration and the environment at 15% each.

 The 2009 Angus Reid poll also revealed some effects of the Clarity Act in which they asked two questions, one a straightforward question for a separate nation, and the other a more muddled version on separation similar to the one posed in the 1995 referendum.
 The data on the questions revealed as follows to the first hard line question of "Do you believe that Quebec should become a country separate from Canada?"
 34% replied yes, 54% said no, and 13% were unsure.
 To the less clear question of "Do you agree that Quebec should become sovereign after having made a formal offer to Canada for a new economic and political partnership within a scope of the bill respecting the future of Quebec?" support for separation increased to 40% yes, the no vote still led with 41%, and the unsure increased to 19%.
-The most startling revelation of the poll was in the fact that only 20% or 1 in 5 polled believed that Quebec would ever separate from Canada.
+The most startling revelation of the poll was that only 20% or 1 in 5 polled believed that Quebec would ever separate from Canada.